syrin02/msposapp/README.md

 Overview
 ------------------------

-This solution provides for the Teleflora Managed Services Linux point of sale applications to run in the cloud on a single-host Docker environment with a 1:1 contanier to host ratio, in a private cloud network accessible by all branch locations of the customer.
+This solution provides for the Teleflora Managed Services Linux point of sale applications to run in the cloud on a single-host Docker environment with a 1:1 contanier too host ratio, in a private cloud network accessible by all branch locations of the customer.
 It will utilize as many of the existing, proven compliant, internal processes for delivering a point of sale system as possible.
 This application serves to manage those processes as well as the a few additional ones for inserting the container layer.
 The end result will be a simple set of instructions (menu driven) to: Build, stage, and deploy a customer's point of sale server into the cloud, quickly, with no loss of data and minimal downtime.